-where $C(A)$ is a positive constant depending only on the matrix $A$ of the system studied.
+where $C(A)$ is a positive constant that depends only on the matrix $A$ of the system considered.
 Therefore, in order to estimate $\mu$ from below it suffices to estimate from below the minimum $\widetilde \mu$ over all attractors of system (\ref{attractor_syst22p}) of the maximum of the function ${\widetilde f}(p)=|\langle{p,AB}\rangle|$ on the attractor.